Home > When to visit? > Where to stay? > Costs >24 hours > 3 Days > 1 Week > Day trips > Beaches > Museums

 Lisbon has a wide range of activities which will entertain children of all ages, popular activities including Lisbon Zoo, the Oceanarium, the Parque das Nações and a ride on the yellow tram.
-The next section details the popular child friendly activities of Lisbon.
+The next section details the popular child-friendly activities of Lisbon.

 The Lisbon Oceanarium is great for children

 Lisbon Zoo is a popular location for visiting families.
 Lisbon zoo is modern with excellent facilities and well cared for animals.
 The stand out attraction is the large water pool which provides dolphin and sea lion shows.
 Other areas include the reptile and snake house, aviaries that can be walked through.
 There is a petting farm for younger children who can interact with the animals.

 A ride on the number 28 Tram

 Children love to ride on the classic trams, which screech and clatter through the narrow streets of the Alfama district.
 The tram can get very busy during the day so travel either early in the day or in the evening.
-A tram ticket costs €2.90 for a single ride, but a better option is the 24-hour unlimited tram/bus/metro, which costs 6.00 and includes all of the funiculars and the Elevador de Santa Justa lift.
-For a guide to the 28 Tram please click here.
+A tram ticket costs €2.90 for a single ride, but a better option is the 24-hour unlimited tram/bus/metro, which costs €6.30, and includes all of the funiculars and the Elevador de Santa Justa Lift.

 The number 28 tram in Praça do Comercio